James Forten: Public activism

 Having become well established, in his 40s Forten devoted both time and money to working for the national abolition of slavery and gaining civil rights for blacks.
-They were severely discriminated against in Pennsylvania and the North, and generally could not vote or serve on juries.
+Forten was a member of Prince Hall Freemasonry which gave him a network of likeminded people who fought against discrimination.
+African Americans were severely discriminated against in Pennsylvania and the North, and generally could not vote or serve on juries.
 He felt a sense of obligation to work on these issues of his community. "...in 1801, he was among the signers of a petition to the U.S. Congress calling for the abolition of the slave trade and the modification of the Fugitive Slave Law of 1793."

 In 1813 he wrote a pamphlet called Letters From A Man of Colour, published anonymously.
 (See External links below.)
 (Many people knew he had written it.)
 He denounced a bill under consideration in the Pennsylvania legislature that required all black emigrants to Pennsylvania to be registered with the state, and protested treating free blacks any differently than whites.
 Some legislators were worried about the number of free blacks who migrated into the state, competing with white laborers.
 In addition, they knew fugitive slaves often used Pennsylvania as a destination or byway to other free areas, as it was bordered by slave states to the south.

 Forten believed the bill was a step backward for black Pennsylvanians.
 In his "Letters," Forten argued that the bill would violate the rights of any free blacks entering the state and set the people apart as somehow not equal to whites.
 Forten wanted the many respectable citizens of the black community to be recognized and valued.
 In the end, the bill was not passed, and James Forten became known for his succinct and passionate pamphlet.

 In the early 19th century, some black and white Americans supported movements to "resettle" free blacks on the African continent, in Canada, or in Haiti, which achieved independence from France in 1804.
 In the late 18th century, the British had founded Freetown as a colony in present-day Sierra Leone, for the resettlement of Black Britons from London, together with those Black Loyalists who wanted to leave Nova Scotia.
 During the American Revolutionary War, the Crown had offered freedom to slaves who left Patriot masters.
 The British evacuated thousands of freed slaves along with their troops, and resettled more than 3,000 Black Loyalists in Nova Scotia, where it granted land.
 Others went to London or the West Indies.